James Lansdowne Norton was founder of the firm of Norton, and one of the best-known motor-cycle manufacturers in the country.

-He was born in 1868 and his connection with the industry dates from 1901, when he commenced to build and repair cycles and motor cycles.
-Later, he designed the Norton motor cycle which, in its early days, was fitted with the Peugeot engine, but eventually Mr. Norton designed and produced a single-cylinder engine.
-The popularity of the machine steadily progressed, and its designer ultimately had the satisfaction of seeing it win the T. T. Race.
+He was born in 1868 and his connection with the industry dates from 1901, when he began to building and repairing cycles and motor cycles.
+Later, he designed the Norton motor cycle which, in its early days, was fitted with a Clément engine.
+In 1904 James Norton offered more powerful motorcycles with single-cylinder and V-twin Peugeot engines.

-Mr. Norton had for years been a victim to the incurable disease to which he succumbed on 21st April, 1925.
+J.L.
+Norton had for years suffered from an incurable disease, to which he succumbed on 21st April, 1925.

 He was elected a Member of the Institution of Automobile Engineers in 1918.